EasyPost/example-tracking-notifications/README.md

 The EasyPost [Tracking API](https://www.easypost.com/tracking-guide) makes it simple to get EasyPost tracking updates with webhooks.
 These example applications show some creative ways to update you (and your customers) with the latest information on their shipments!

-### Example: Sending SMS with Twilio
+### Example: Sending SMS Tracking Notifications

-*/sms-twilio*
+*/sms_tracking*

 This example application uses Flask, the [EasyPost Python client](https://github.com/EasyPost/easypost-python), and the [Twilio API](https://www.twilio.com/api) to send a formatted SMS message to a customer after a tracking event occurs on their shipment.

 **Try this demo on your computer!**

-Download the contents of this repository and use a shell to navigate to `sms-twilio/`.
+Download the contents of this repository and use a shell to navigate to `sms_tracking/`.
 Make sure you have [Python](https://www.python.org) and [pip](https://pip.pypa.io/en/stable/installing/) installed.

 Since you're going to be using a test Tracker and sending SMS messages, you'll need your test API key from EasyPost (which you can find [here](https://www.easypost.com/account#/api-keys)) and an account SID, auth token, and phone number from [Twilio](https://www.twilio.com).
 To receive webhooks from EasyPost locally, you'll need to install [ngrok](https://ngrok.com/#download).